jae1911/sitecontent/content/blog/2023/fido.md

 Regular OTP is also prone to attacks, be it [the incompetence of OTP app providers providing a sync](https://nitter.net/mysk_co/status/1651021165727477763), your password manager getting compromised or just SIM swap attacks (being a bit more exotic though increasing, according to [a TWSJ citing FBI numbers](https://archive.is/og8go)).

+### Where can you use it

+In recent years, tons of websites added support for security keys.
+Biggest ones being Google, Microsoft and Apple, the two first ones allowing passwordless logins through passkeys.

+Others can be cited like:

+- GitHub
+- Gandi
+- ProtonMail
+- DNSimple
+- Bitwarden

+The list could be way longer, those are just a tiny fraction of those who support it.

+And many others.

 ## Personal journey & use

 Let's see my personal uses of security keys and which ones I have.